theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 > “ I       quite agree with you    , ” said the Duchess ; “ and  the moral    of that          is  — ‘          Be      what
 # .
 ISg/#r+ R     VB    P    ISgPl+ . .
 VP/J D   NSg/VB  . .
 VB/C D   NSg/VB/J P  NSg/I/C/Ddem+ VL3 .
 Unlintable NSg/VXB NSg/I+
 > you    would seem to be      ’ — or    if    you’d like         it       put     more            simply — ‘          Never imagine
 # ISgPl+ VXB   VB   P  NSg/VXB . .
-NPr/C NSg/C W?
-NSg/VB/J/C/P NPr/ISg+ NSg/VBP NPr/I/VB/J/R/Dq R      .
+NPr/C NSg/C K     NSg/VB/J/C/P NPr/ISg+ NSg/VBP NPr/I/VB/J/R/Dq R      .
 Unlintable R     NSg/VB
 > yourself not     to be      otherwise than what   it       might    appear to others that         what   you
 # ISg+     NSg/R/C P  NSg/VXB J         C/P  NSg/I+ NPr/ISg+ Nᴹ/VXB/J VB     P  NPl/V3 NSg/I/C/Ddem NSg/I+ ISgPl+
 > were    or    might    have    been    was not     otherwise than what   you    had been    would have